-Simple breathing exercises for COPD – help for shortness of breath, coughing & hyperinflation.
-Part 3
+Simple breathing exercises for COPD – help for shortness of breath, coughing & hyperinflation: Exercise 3 “Bow and Arrow while Sitting”

-Physiotherapist Marlies Ziegler explains how respiratory physiotherapy for COPD works and every week for three weeks she will present a simple breathing exercise.
+Physiotherapist Marlies Ziegler explains how respiratory physiotherapy for COPD works.
+In addition, she presents three simple breathing exercises.
 The exercises increase the ribcage’s flexibility and they can reduce shortness of breath, coughing and hyperinflation, as well make it easier to dislodge mucus from the bronchial tubes.
+This time she shows the exercise “Bow and Arrow while Sitting”.

 1. Starting position: Sit up on a stool next to a wall.
 Feet together.
 The right side of your body should lightly touch the wall.